wout/base_x/README.md

 This will automatically:
 - run ameba for src and spec files
-- run the relevant spec for any file in src
+- run the relevant spec for any file in the src dir
-- run spec file whenever they are saved
+- run spec a file whenever it's saved

 ## Contributing